 The study of American Sign Language (ASL) is also available to Wheaton students through cross-registration at a SACHEM institution.
 Students interested in ASL should consult with the Office of the Registrar.

 In some cases, AP or IB exam credits can be applied to the foreign language requirement.
-For more on AP and IB credits»
+Learn more about AP and IB credit.

 When to Register for a Foreign Language

 Introductory and intermediate language courses normally start in the fall semester and continue into the spring semester.
 Many advanced-level courses are also available in the fall, so most students should plan to begin language study in the fall semester.

 If you are planning to continue study of a language that you started in high school, you must take the placement test and enroll in the appropriate level course as early as possible.
 There are several reasons for this:

 - Continuing your language study now will ensure that your proficiency is at its highest.

 - Completing your language requirement early and continuing its study opens up the possibility of study abroad in a non-English speaking country.
 Note that many study abroad programs require a minimum level of preparation or fluency.

 - Acquiring foreign language ability early in your college career may provide a valuable research tool in upper-division courses, as well as internship and job opportunities, regardless of your major.